-The objective of this SLR is to \textbf{\emph{provide a holistic view of the existing literature on the use of AUI in applications that target chronic diseases or RFCD and discover patterns and trends among various AUI}}.
+The objective of this SLR is to \textbf{\emph{provide a holistic view of the existing literature on the use of AUIs in applications that target chronic diseases or RFCD, while unveiling patterns and trends among various AUI solutions}}.
 We organise our work around five major \textbf{Research Questions (RQs)} that can be directly linked to the objective of this SLR.
 To answer our RQs, we systematically identified and rigorously reviewed 48 relevant papers and synthesised the data extracted from those papers.
-We then created a taxonomy of our selected research papers that highlights important techniques and approaches characterised by the types of proposed AUI.
-The key contributions of this work are as follows: \begin{itemize} \item A classification of adaptation data sources, data collection techniques, adaptive strategies, adaptation actors and adaptive elements for different AUI; \item Insights into the link between different adaptation proprieties and the connections between adaptation proprieties and specific types of applications; \item Provide empirical \textbf{software engineering (SE)} community with useful information about the evaluation of the AUI; and \item A list of key issues for future research efforts for advancing the state-of-the-art in supporting the creation and usage of AUI in the chronic disease domain. \end{itemize} The rest of this paper is organised as follows.
-We present the concepts of AUI used in the paper (Section \ref{subsec:adaptivuser}) and the use of ehealth technology in the chronic disease domain (Section \ref{subsec:eHealth}).
-This is followed by a discussion on the process of planning and conducting a SLR in Section \ref{sec:method}.
-The result analysis for each RQ is presented in Sections \ref{sec:overview}, \ref{sec:RQ1}, \ref{sec:RQ2}, \ref{sec:RQ3}, \ref{sec:RQ4} and \ref{sec:RQ5}.
-Section \ref{sec:discussion} reports a discussion of findings.
+Our effort culminated in a taxonomy delineating important techniques and strategies characterised by distinct types of proposed AUI solutions.
+The key contributions of this work include: \begin{itemize} \item a classification encompassing adaptation data sources, data collection techniques, adaptive strategies, adaptation actors and adaptive elements for different AUI solutions; \item insights into the link between different adaptation proprieties and the connections between adaptation proprieties and specific types of applications; \item providing the empirical \textbf{Software Engineering (SE)} community with useful insights about the AUI evaluation; and \item a list of key issues to guide future research endeavours aimed at facilitating the development and utilisation of AUIs within the chronic disease domain. \end{itemize}

+The remaining sections of this paper are structured as follows.
+We introduce the AUI concepts utilised in this study (Section \ref{subsec:adaptivuser}), followed by an exploration of eHealth technology's application in the chronic disease domain (Section \ref{subsec:eHealth}).
+Following this, we delve into the process of planning and executing an SLR in Section \ref{sec:method}.
+The resulting analysis for each RQ is presented in Sections \ref{sec:overview}, \ref{sec:RQ1}, \ref{sec:RQ2}, \ref{sec:RQ3}, \ref{sec:RQ4} and \ref{sec:RQ5}.
+Section \ref{sec:discussion} reports a discussion of the synthesis of the findings.
 The threats to validity are discussed in Section \ref{sec:threat}.
-Finally, we present our conclusions in Section \ref{sec:conclusion}.
+In conclusion, we present our final remarks in Section \ref{sec:conclusion}.